Acclaimed British director and Met Advisory Board member, Sarah Gavron, joined us last month for…

 What advice would you give an aspiring screenwriter?

-Don’t waft about telling people what you’re writing, or what you are writing about.
-Just get your head down, write all the time, be obsessional about it, and take it really seriously.
+Don’t waft about telling people what you’re writing about.
+Just get your head down, write all the time, be obsessional, and take it seriously.
 It took me a really long time to work out how to do it.
 All I had, really, was an ability to write dialogue and imagine characters, and you do have to work at your craft.
 I’m still learning.
 I’m constantly trying to understand it better and master it more successfully.

 Want to put pen to paper on of our courses?
 Find out more about Screenwriting at Met